flint-lang/flintc/README.md

 - SIMD multi-types such as `i32x2`, `f32x3`, `i64x4`, `bool8`, etc. and native interoperability with groups
 - `enum` type
 - declaring and using tuple types `data<i32, f32, str> t = (1, 3.3, "yes");`, `f32 x = t.$1` etc.
+- enhanced for loops: `for (index, element) in iterable:` with direct index and element unpacking (and not using them through `_`) or `for pair in iterable:` where the pair is a tuple of the index and element
+- accessing strings as if they were arrays with `string[idx]` which returns an `u8`

 ## Available Core modules
 - `print` (`use Core.print`) for the print function with its 9 overloads (`i32`, `i64`, `u32`, `u64`, `f32`, `f64`, `str`, `char` and `bool`